 Introduction: Definition of fluid, continuum hypothesis, different properties of the fluid, classification of fluids.
-Fluid Statics: pressure at a point, Pascal's law, variation of pressure within a static fluid-equation of hydrostatic pressure distribution, buoyancy, stability of submerged and floating bodies.
-Fluid Kinematics: preliminaries of Eulerian and Lagrangian description of fluid flow, velocity, and acceleration of fluid particles in rectilinear and curvilinear co-ordinates; different types of flow, principle of conservation of mass - equation of continuity for a stream tube and unsteady three-dimensional flow.
-Fluid Dynamics: Euler's equation and physical significance of different terms, applications of Bernoulli's equation in flow measurement devices.
+Fluid Statics: pressure at a point, Pascal's law, variation of pressure within a static fluid -equation of hydrostatic pressure distribution, buoyancy, stability of submerged and floating bodies.
+Fluid Kinematics: preliminaries of Eulerian and Lagrangian description of fluid flow, velocity, and acceleration of fluid particles in rectilinear and curvilinear co-ordinates; different types of flow, principle of conservation of mass - equation of continuity for a stream tube and unsteady three-dimensional flow, deformation of a fluid particle-linear and angular deformation and rotation, vortex motion, relative equilibrium of fluids.
+Fluid Dynamics: principle of conservation of linear momentum, Euler's equation of motion along a streamline and for unsteady three-dimensional flow, derivation of Bernoulli's equation and physical significance of different terms, applications of Bernoulli's equation in flow measurement devices: stagnation tube, pitot tube, venturi meter, orifice meter.
+Application of Linear and Angular Momentum equation: linear momentum equation, analysis of force exerted by a fluid stream on a solid boundary.
+Principle of Conservation of Angular Momentum and its application.
+Steady Flow Energy Equation and its application.
+Characteristics of Laminar and Turbulent Flow: Reynolds experiment, critical Reynolds number, laminar flow through a pipe - Hagen Poiseuille equation.
 Flow Through Closed Conduits: Darcy Weisbach equation, the friction factor of closed conduits, flow through noncircular ducts, Moody's diagram and its use, losses in pipes, and analysis of simple pipe network problems.
 Free surface flow: Flow in an open channel, Chezy's equation etc.